C. R. Chaudhary: Administrative career

 Chaudhary was selected in the prestigious Rajasthan Administrative Service in 1978 and he left his job as a Lecturer to pursue the career of an administrator.
-During his tenure in Rajasthan Government he served as S.D.M, Additional Collector & Additional Magistrate at various location in the state.
+During his tenure in Rajasthan Government he served as S.D.M., Additional Collector & Additional Magistrate at various locations in the state.
 In recognition of his persistent and committed effort towards corruption free government and good governance he was awarded Merit Certificate in 1988 by the Government of Rajasthan in state level function of 15 August by Chief Minister of Rajasthan.

 Later, he worked as Head of Department & Director in Lotteries, Government of Rajasthan from 1996-1997; Head of department and Executive Director Rajasthan State Road Transport Corporation from 2000 to 2011; and Head of department and Director in Agricultural Marketing from 2001 to 2002.
-Upon his promotion as an Indian Administrative Service (I.A.S) officer, he was nominated as member of Rajasthan Public Service Commission (R.P.S.C) in 2002.
+Upon his promotion as an Indian Administrative Service (I.A.S.) officer, he was nominated as member of Rajasthan Public Service Commission (R.P.S.C.) in 2002.
 He served as member in RPSC till 2006.
 In 2006 he was made chairman of RPSC and served the commission till 2010.